-Alzheimer’s Research UK is proud to have the support of the former Prime Minister, The Rt Hon David Cameron, as our President.
+Alzheimer’s Research UK is proud to have the support of the former Prime Minister, The Rt Hon David Cameron, as our President

 The Rt Hon David Cameron, President of Alzheimer’s Research UK

-Mr Cameron’s commitment to dementia while in office made huge strides in raising awareness of dementia and delivering much needed funding for research.
-We are delighted he will continue his personal mission against dementia by taking on this role as the charity’s foremost ambassador.
-The President of Alzheimer’s Research UK.
+Mr Cameron’s commitment to dementia while in office as Prime Minister made huge strides in raising awareness of dementia and delivering much needed funding for research.
+We are delighted he is continuing his personal mission against dementia as President of Alzheimer’s Research UK.

 Mr Cameron comes to the role with a strong legacy around dementia research.
 In 2012, as Prime Minister, he launched the Dementia Challenge – an unprecedented programme of action to deliver sustained improvements in health and care, create dementia friendly communities, and boost dementia research.
 Writing at the time, Mr Cameron said that “dementia is one of the biggest challenges we face today – and it is one that we as a society simply cannot afford to ignore any longer.”

 Following this, in 2015 he published the Prime Minister’s Challenge on Dementia 2020 to build on the Government’s work and set clear and ambitious goals for the coming years, including to deliver a disease-modifying treatment for dementia by 2025.
 Alzheimer’s Research UK fully supported these goals and remains at the forefront of global efforts to deliver new treatments, working closely with Mr Cameron to deliver our strategy.